-- J. NCLEX Preparatory Support Service To ensure that students enrolled in the nursing program are adequately prepared for the State Boards licensure examination upon graduation, students shall be provided with preparatory support service relative to the National Council Licensure Examination (NCLEX).
-The NCLEX preparatory support services shall be divided in three categories and provided as follows: - a) Assessment Technology Institute (ATI) Comprehensive Assessment and Review Program- The ATI Comprehensive Assessment and Review Program is a content mastery program that is designed to support students enrolled in the nursing program in their preparation for the licensure examination (NCLEX) upon graduation.
+J. NCLEX Preparatory Support Service - To ensure that students enrolled in the nursing program are adequately prepared for the State Boards licensure examination upon graduation, students shall be provided with preparatory support service relative to the National Council Licensure Examination (NCLEX).
+The NCLEX Preparatory Support Service shall be divided into three categories including Assessment Technology Institute (ATI) Comprehensive Assessment and Review Program, the NCLEX Preparatory Seminars, the Licensure Examination Application Support Services, and End of Program NCLEX Preparatory Review Course.
+The Assessment Technology Institute (ATI) Comprehensive Assessment and Review Program, the NCLEX Preparatory Seminars are available and provided to the LPN program while enrolled in the LPN program, while the Licensure Examination Support Services, and End of Program NCLEX Preparatory Review Course are available post-program completion and graduation.

+a).
+Assessment Technology Institute (ATI) Comprehensive Assessment and Review Program- The ATI Comprehensive Assessment and Review Program is a content mastery program that is designed to support students enrolled in the nursing program in their preparation for the licensure examination (NCLEX) upon graduation.
 It contains standardized assessments and review resources that are based on the licensure examination test plan and are carefully aligned and integrated throughout the nursing program curriculum.
 Upon enrollment in the nursing program, students are provided with access to both physical and web-based assessments and resources of the program.
-While using this learning resource, students are provided with the requisite support internally (faculty and staff) and externally (ATI Technical Support Personnel). - b) NCLEX Preparatory Seminars The NCLEX Preparatory Seminar is a series of seminars offered to students in the last session of the nursing program.
+While using this learning resource, students are provided with the requisite support internally (faculty and staff) and externally (ATI Technical Support Personnel).

+b).
+NCLEX Preparatory Seminars - The NCLEX Preparatory Seminar is a series of seminars offered to students in the last session of the nursing program.
 The purpose of this support service is to address any learning gaps that students in the last session of the nursing program might have relative to the NCLEX test plan.
 Nursing content and test-taking skills are reviewed in this program.
 The nursing content topics covered in these series of seminars are determined by learning gaps identified through students' performance in the ATI Comprehensive Assessment and Review Program and the nursing program's internal assessments.
-The NCLEX preparatory seminar is offered in the last session of the nursing program. - c) End of Program NCLEX Preparatory Review Course The End of Program NCLEX Preparatory Review Course is a program designed to afford students the opportunity of receiving additional NCLEX preparatory support through external resources (i.e., live or web-based reviews and assessments). - K. Employment Assistance Support Service To ensure that students enrolled in the nursing program are adequately prepared for securing initial employment in the field within a reasonable timeframe after graduation, students shall be provided with employment assistance through the school's Employment Assistance Support Service.
-The Employment Assistance Support Service shall be divided in two categories and provided as follows: - a) Career Preparatory Seminar Career Preparatory Seminar is a series of seminars offered in the last semester of the nursing program.
+The NCLEX preparatory seminar is offered in the last session of the nursing program.

+K. Employment Assistance Support Service - To ensure that students enrolled in the nursing program are adequately prepared for securing initial employment in the field within a reasonable timeframe after graduation, students shall be provided with employment assistance through the school's Employment Assistance Support Service.
+The Employment Assistance Support Service shall be divided into two categories including Career Preparatory Seminar, and Graduate Employment Assistance.
+The Career Preparatory Seminar is available and provided to the LPN program students in the last session of the LPN program, while the Graduate Employment Assistance is available post-program completion and graduation.
+The Career Preparatory Seminar is as follows:

+a).
+Career Preparatory Seminar - Career Preparatory Seminar is a series of seminars offered in the last semester of the nursing program.
 The purpose of this support service is to equip students with effective job search skills prior to graduation from the program.
-The employment related skills covered in this series of seminars include but are not limited to: - i.
-Information on available web-based job-search resources; - ii.
-Effective job search skills; - iii.
-Effective resume and cover letter development; - iv.
-Effective job interview strategies. - b) Graduate Employment Assistance Upon graduation from the nursing program, HHCI shall continue to provide employment assistance to graduates.
-The employment support service available to graduates shall provided as follows: - i.
-Provision of access to web-based job search resources; - ii.
-Provision of job-related information and referral to available employment opportunities in the community via email communication, phone calls and regular mails; - iii.
-Posting of job-related information or employment opportunities on the school's "Employment Opportunity Board" (maintained at the school location); - iv.
-Provision of employment-related references as needed

-HHCI shall not promise or guarantee employment or level of income or wage rate to its graduates.
+The employment related skills covered in this series of seminars include but are not limited to: